VirtusLab/scala-cli/website/docs/cookbooks/gh-action.md

     case _       => os.pwd

   if (os.isDir(path)) println(os.list(path).mkString(","))
-  else System.err.println("Expected directory path as a input")
+  else System.err.println("Expected directory path as an input")
 ```

 and some tests for `ls` application: